openpracticelibrary/openpracticelibrary/src/pages/practice/virtual-office.md

   * It serves as an introduction round

-  * It breaks the ice by acting as a fun game
+  * It breaks the ice by being a fun game

   * It builds team spirit by providing a connecting story

-  * It makes people think of the value they will provide to the team rather than focusing on their functional expertise
+  * By abstracting the office areas, it makes people think of the value they will provide to the team rather than focusing on their functional expertise

-  * It provides valuable insights into existing dynamics and sentiments:
+  * It provides valuable insights into existing dynamics, sentiments, moods, motivation:
      * Where do people see themselves?
 Controlling, enabling, active, passive, ...?
      * Do people place themselves where their direct peer already is or do they break out?
 Eg. all storage people group in the same area?
      * Are there people who grumpily deny doing this exercise?